AI-VT/donkeycar_imitation_learning/README.md

 Then, you need to make sure that you have installed **Miniconda**, whose download can be found here: https://www.anaconda.com/docs/getting-started/miniconda/install. **Miniconda** allows us to manage python packages in an isolated way, so that we basically ignore package dependencies.

-Once **Miniconda** is installed, please run the following the following commands in a terminal:
+Once **Miniconda** is installed, please run the following the following commands in an Anaconda Powershell Terminal:

 ```sh
 git clone https://github.com/AI-VT/donkeycar_imitation_learning